vCenter installation/upgrade/VAMI restore fails with message: "The installer is unable to connect to the vCenter Server Management interface."

 Cause

-• The Jump Box is unable to communicate with the newly deployed appliance on port 5480.
-Port 5480 is the default port for VCSA.
+• The computer (virtual machine/physical computer) is unable to communicate with the newly deployed appliance on port 5480.
+Port 5480 is the default port for vCenter Server.
 Common reasons for this could be:

-• Firewall rules that may be blocking communication
+• Firewall rules blocking communication on port 5480.

-• Jump Box is a connected to a VPN which is blocking the connectivity
+• The computer is connected to a VPN which is blocking the connectivity.

-• The port group selected for the VM is not reachable from the jumpbox where the installer is running.
+• The port group selected for the VM is not reachable from the computer where the installer is running.

 Resolution

-• This would include any application default settings on the firewall on the jumpbox VM, please ensure that an exception is added for port 5480.
+• This would include any application default settings on the firewall on the jumpbox, and ensure that an exception is added for port 5480.

 Workaround:

-• Run the vCenter installer ISO from a jumpbox on the same ESXi host as the location for the deployment vCenter VM.
+• Run the vCenter installer ISO from a jumpbox on the same ESXi host as the target host for the new vCenter Appliance.

 Additional Information